The Deal (The Americans): Plot

-The Jennings capture and hide their attacker in an abandoned restaurant.
+The Jennings are attacked during kidnapping Anton Baklanov, the stealth technology scientist.
+Baklanov was taken away as the Jennings manage to capture and hide one of the attackers in an abandoned restaurant later.
 The man turns out to be an agent of Mossad (the national intelligence agency of Israel), which prompts the Soviets to make a deal with Israel.
+Israel agrees to handover Anton in exchange for the agent and thousands of refusenik Jews being allowed to leave the Soviet Union.
 Philip stays with their captive while the Soviets attempt to trade him for the scientist Anton.
 The Mossad agent aggravates Philip by discussing their roles in the war and says that where he "hides what he does", Philip "hides who he is".

 Elizabeth receives Martha's messages for Clark.
 Posing as Clark's sister Jennifer, she convinces Martha not to put Clark's name on an application form.
 Martha, who is drunk, tells "Jennifer" that Clark is an "animal in bed".

 The FBI gets word that Anton is missing and realizes that the Soviets are trying to extract him.

 Elizabeth gets Andrew Larrick's files from Mullen, who realizes that she will no longer be interested in a relationship with him.

 The trade deal is made and, after swapping the Mossad agent for Anton, Philip drives Anton to a cargo ship headed for Russia.
 En route, Anton begs Philip to let him stay in America and work from there, breaking down in tears.
 Philip ignores him.

 Based on Nina's word, Stan deduces that Oleg Igerovich Burov would be the one transporting Anton and tails him.
 When they arrive at the docks, Oleg is waiting for Stan (Anton was taken to another location).
 Oleg tells Stan that he is the only one who knows Nina is working for him, and threatens to expose it if he gets nothing in return.